home-assistant/home-assistant.io/source/_integrations/lutron_caseta.markdown

 ## Button

 Button Entities are created for each Keypad button and Pico Remote button present within the system.
-RA3/HWQSX systems can use these button entities to activate scenes that are defined within the Lutron system.
+Radio RA3 and HomeWorks QSX systems can use these button entities to activate scenes that are defined within the Lutron system.

 For more information on working with buttons in Home Assistant, see the [Buttons integration](/integrations/button/).